SynthLabsAI/.github/profile/README.md

 </p>

-Join us in shaping a aligned and impactful AI future! 🤝
+Join us in shaping an aligned and impactful AI future! 🤝